 Q. How will you help me as I am discerning?

 A. We’ll keep in regular contact with you through monthly mailings designed for your ongoing reflection.
 You will be invited to Vocation Discernment Weekends and other congregation activities and celebrations.
 When you feel ready, you will receive a “sister discernment guide” who, along with the vocation director, will assist you.

 Q. When I am ready to enter the Sisters of Providence, what will happen?

 A. After completing an application process and being accepted for membership, you will begin a three-year process of preparation for the first profession of vows.
 See the Discerning your call page for more details.

 Q. What financial obligations will I assume during this period?

 A. It is expected that you will be free of any major debts prior to entrance into the postulancy.
 Let’s begin a conversation and see if becoming a Catholic woman religious is something you wish to learn more about.

 Q. How can I learn more about your life?

-Our web site offers more information about our work in the Ministry section; more information about our Congregation’s history, goals and new work in the Heritage & Future section; more information about our donors and fund-raising activities in How to Contribute; and a wealth of news, resources and other information in the Info Center section.
+Our website offers more information about our work in the Ministries section; more information about our Congregation’s history and goals; more information about our donors and fund-raising activities in the Contribute section; and a wealth of news, resources and other information in the News Center.

 For more information, email Sister Editha Ben, vocation director, firstname.lastname@example.org; or call 1-800-860-1840, ext.
 2895; or write the Sisters of Providence Vocation Office, 1 Sisters of Providence, Saint Mary-of-the-Woods, IN 47876-1089.